The AI-Ready Team | AI Operating Layer for Expert Businesses

 • Identify the 3 workflows we'll rebuild together

-You leave with: A written list of your 3 highest-leverage workflows and a clear starting point.
+You leave with: A playbook of your 3 highest-impact workflows and a clear starting point.

 Session 2